Federated Multi-Agent Mapping for Planetary Exploration: Related Work

 \subsection{Autonomy in Planetary Exploration}

 The upcoming~\ac{CADRE} mission exemplifies the state-of-the-art in multi-agent, spacecraft robotic autonomy.
-With the advent of low-power, high-performance computers such as the Qualcomm Snapdragon with integrated GPU in space robotics, missions such as~\ac{CADRE} \cite{de2024multi} are capable of generating high-resolution, local traversability maps fast enough for real-time operating rates~\cite{WernerProencaEtAl2024}.
+With the advent of low-power, high-performance computers such as the Qualcomm Snapdragon with integrated GPU in space robotics, missions such as~\ac{CADRE}~\cite{DeLaCroixRossiEtAl2024} are capable of generating high-resolution, local traversability maps fast enough for real-time operating rates~\cite{WernerProencaEtAl2024}.

-However, in a cooperative multi-agent mission, each individual agent's map offers limited situational awareness for use in science and mission planning.
+However, in a cooperative multi-agent mission, the situational awareness provided by each individual agent’s map is limited for science and mission planning.
 Instead, map information must be shared between the agents to construct a global map, whereby valuable scientific measurement targets can be identified.
-For~\ac{CADRE}, this global map construction is accomplished through the use of the MoonDB framework~\cite{SaboiaRossiEtAl2024}, which is a centralized database on the mission base station that stores and fuses the traversability maps generated by each agent.
-The key pitfall of MoonDB is that as the number of agents grow or each agent explores, the volume of data generated grows intractably and this bottlenecks global map construction.
+For~\ac{CADRE}, ground station operators specify a region to be explored, after which exploration is performed autonomously.
+Next, frontier candidates are computed from the shared traversability map and rovers are dynamically assigned to targets that minimize cost and maintain communication with the base.
+This global map construction is accomplished using MoonDB~\cite{SaboiaRossiEtAl2024}, a centralized database on the mission base station that stores and fuses the traversability maps generated by each agent.
+The key pitfall of MoonDB is that as the number of agents grow and each agent explores, the volume of data generated grows intractably and this bottlenecks global map construction.

 We argue that federated learning holds significant potential for addressing such challenges.
 Indeed, recent years have demonstrated the efficacy of using~\ac{FL} to manage distributed data collected across teams of robots~\cite{XianjiaQueraltaEtAl2021}.
-The authors in~\cite{WangZhangEtAl2024} apply~\ac{FL} for the task of training driver prediction models.
+The authors in~\cite{NakanoyaImEtAl2021} apply~\ac{FL} for the task of training driver prediction models.
 In~\cite{WangZhangEtAl2024}, the authors use~\ac{FL} to collaboratively train an imitation learning policy for robot grasping across a fleet of robots.
 However, applying~\ac{FL} to space-borne applications presents unique challenges.
 The extreme and diverse range of environments encountered in space missions, coupled with limited prior knowledge about their structures, makes learning particularly difficult.